theoutfield/sc_sncn_motorcontrol/module_adc/README.md

 #### **adc_server_ad7949.h**####

-- **Server Initialization function:** This is the interface to AD7949 ADC devices.
+- **Server Loop:** This is the interface to AD7949 ADC devices.
 It controls two devices so that two channels can be sampled simultaneously.
 This server is not intended to be used for motor control.

 > TILE constrains: IFM* (need access to IFM ports)